Canesta: Finances

 The company has raised $70 Million to date in subsequent rounds of investment.

 The company's investors include The Carlyle Group, Venrock Associates, KGIF, Hotung Capital, Honda Motor Company, Ltd., Optex, Ltd., Quanta Computer Inc. (2382.TW), and SMSC (NASDAQ: SMSC).

 Products

-Canesta provides its electronic perception technology in the form of CMOS 3D image sensors to multiple OEM (Original Equipment Manufacturer) markets, including consumer electronics, video gaming, automotive, security, and industrial.
+Canesta provides its electronic perception technology in the form of CMOS 3D image sensors to multiple original equipment manufacturer (OEM) markets, including consumer electronics, video gaming, automotive, security, and industrial.

 As of Q3 2010, the latest generation of Canesta sensor was the 'Cobra' 3D ToF CMOS sensor.
 This sensor uses a standard CMOS image sensor process and has a ToF pixel array with XY resolution of 320x200.
 The range accuracy is characterized by the noise around the correct range data, and in this 'Cobra' device, this noise is around the single digit millimeter.

 The company also provides reference designs, functioning sensor modules, and developer's toolkits.

 Technology

 Canesta's time-of-flight technology consists of an array of pixels where every pixel can independently determine the distance to the object it sees.
 This array is in effect a massively parallel LIDAR on a single CMOS chip.
 At the heart of the technology is a proprietary silicon photo collection structure in each pixel that allows accurate measurement of the arrival time of the collected photons.
 This photo collection structure is substantially immune to CMOS surface defects that ordinarily adversely affect time of flight operation.
 This enables time of flight ranging using a low cost CMOS process.

 Using Canesta technology a 3D time-of-flight camera can be constructed from a Canesta CMOS time of flight sensor, an imaging lens to focus the light from the scene onto the sensor and an LED or laser diode based light source controlled by the sensor to illuminate the scene with near infrared light.